Martha J. Scholl, Medical Investigator

-Marti Scholl was the Pinellas-Pasco County, Florida, Medical Investigator when my youngest son, Kyle Brennan, died under very suspicious circumstances at his father’s apartment in downtown Clearwater, Florida, the night of February 16-17, 2007.
+Marti Scholl was the Pinellas-Pasco County, Florida Medical Investigator when my youngest son, Kyle Brennan, died under very suspicious circumstances at his father’s apartment in downtown Clearwater, Florida, on February 16-17, 2007.

-There were—and still are—a large number of discrepancies in the testimonies and depositions made by those present that evening.
-And there are also plenty of inconsistencies in the information given me by Ms. Scholl’s office and the Clearwater Police Department.
+There were—and still are—many discrepancies in the testimonies and depositions made by those present that evening.
+And there are also plenty of inconsistencies in the information given to me by Ms. Scholl’s office and the Clearwater Police Department.

 I called Ms. Scholl on December 19, 2007, with a list of questions regarding Kyle’s death and the subsequent investigation.
 I told her I was calling because I wanted clarification.
 Asked for the names of the police officers who responded to Tom Brennan’s 911 call, Ms. Scholl said they were Brett Faulk and Jonathan Yuen.
 This was when I learned, too, that she was the medical investigator sent to the Brennan apartment the evening Kyle died.
-When I asked, however, why the forensic procedures outlined in section 406.11 of the Florida Statutes were not followed, Ms. Scholl did not respond.
+HOWEVER, when I asked why the forensic procedures outlined in section 406.11 of the Florida Statutes were not followed, Ms. Scholl did not respond.
 (Section 406.11 refers specifically to “Examinations, investigations, and autopsies.”
 According to Section 406.11, the medical examiners are supposed to determine the cause of death, not the police.
-In Kyle’s investigation, Detective Bohling claimed that Scholl had ruled his death a suicide, and Scholl claimed that she had been told by the police that it was a suicide.
+In Kyle’s investigation, Detective Bohling claimed that Scholl had ruled his death a suicide, and Scholl claimed that the police had told her that it was a suicide.
 See below for more information.1)

-Next I told her about a discrepancy on Kyle’s death certificate that I wanted corrected.
-It listed Tom Brennan’s apartment—where Kyle was just visiting—as Kyle’s home address, not his real address in Virginia.
+Next, I told her about Kyle’s death certificate discrepancy that I wanted to be corrected.
+It listed Tom Brennan’s apartment—where Kyle was visiting—as Kyle’s home address, not his actual address in Virginia.
 She said she was told that Tom Brennan was Kyle’s next of kin.
 Then I asked her why the police hadn’t called me the night Kyle died.
-Why was it that a complete stranger, Gerald Gentile, had made that call instead?
+Why was it that a stranger, Gerald Gentile, had made that call instead?
 Ms. Scholl explained that indeed it is the job of the police to notify the family.
-And, Ms. Scholl continued, “if the medical examiner’s office was responsible for making calls like that in the middle of the night, we would probably hear nothing but a big thump on the other end of the line.”
+And, Ms. Scholl continued, “if the medical examiner’s office were responsible for making calls like that in the middle of the night, we would probably hear nothing but a big thump on the other end of the line.”

 Ms. Scholl then asked if there was a problem with the investigation.
 Was there a suspicion of criminal wrongdoing?
-I asked if she was aware that Tom Brennan and Gerald Gentile are Scientologists; referring, of course, to Scientology’s well-known war against psychiatry and psychiatric medication.
+I asked if she was aware that Tom Brennan and Gerald Gentile are Scientologists, referring, of course, to Scientology’s well-known war against psychiatry and psychiatric medication.
 She said “yes,” and then told me the prescription date on Kyle’s Lexapro bottle and exactly how many pills were left inside.
-She said Kyle had not been taking his medication properly, and that you can’t do that with Lexapro.
-Kyle really had no choice in the matter, I replied, since it was taken away from him and locked in his father’s vehicle.
+She said Kyle had not been taking his medication correctly and that you can’t do that with Lexapro.
+Kyle had no choice in the matter; I replied since it was taken away from him and locked in his father’s vehicle.

 1. More information regarding Florida Statute 406: “The mission of the medical examiner’s office is to fulfill the needs outlined in F.S.406, to be of service to families of the deceased, and local government agencies.
 In short, our mission is to determine the cause and manner of death under certain circumstances.
 This mission requires utmost objectivity. . . .”